Medication Therapy Management

 • Cost you more money per month

-As part of our MTM program, you may set up a one-on-one review of your medicines with a pharmacist.
-This review is called a Comprehensive Medication Review (CMR) and is offered at no extra cost to you.
-However, once enrolled in the program, you may be contacted about a Targeted Medication Review (TMR), if a pharmacist identifies a potential medication issue that needs attention after completing the CMR.
+As part of our MTM program, you may set up a one-on-one meeting with a pharmacist to go over your medications.
+This is called a Comprehensive Medication Review (CMR) and is offered at no cost to you.
+If the pharmacist who completes your CMR identifies a potential medication issue that needs attention, you may be contacted about a Targeted Medication Review (TMR).

-By participating in the program, we want to help you get the best results from all the medications you’re taking.
-When you talk to a pharmacist, he or she can help you make sure your medications are working for you, find lower cost options (when possible), and answer any questions or concerns you may have about your medications.
+Through the program, we want to help you get the best results from your medications.
+When you talk to a pharmacist, they can help you make sure your medications are working for you, find lower cost options (when possible) and answer questions or address concerns you may have about your medications.

 How You Qualify for the Program

-• Have three of the five following conditions:
+• Have at least three of the following conditions:

 AND